guscardvs/gyver/README.md

 ## Roadmap

-> Migrate from pydantic to dataclass/attrs for a lighter version of the library
+> Pack database code in a package specific "gyver-database" to make the gyver core lighter

 ##  License